MicrosoftDocs/xbox-live-docs/xbox-live-docs-pr/test-release/services-tools/live-port-xbl-code-from-xdk-to-uwp.md

 If you have a title that was developed using the Xbox One Xbox Developer Kit (XDK), you can migrate the title's Xbox Live code to the Windows 10 Universal Windows Platform (UWP).

-Part of this migration includes switching from XSAPI 1.0 (Xbox Live Services API, included in the Xbox One XDK through August 2015) to XSAPI 2.0 (included in the Xbox One XDK starting in November 2015, and also available in the Xbox Live SDK.
+Part of this migration includes switching from XSAPI 1.0 (Xbox Live Services API, included in the Xbox One XDK through August 2015) to XSAPI 2.0 (included in the Xbox One XDK starting in November 2015, and also available in the Xbox Live SDK).

 The functionality of these APIs are virtually identical, but there are some important implementation differences.

 This article also covers: